vvnginx/documentation/content/ngf/installation/nginx-plus-jwt.md

 {{%tab name="Helm"%}}

-Specify the Secret name using the `serviceAccount.imagePullSecret` or `serviceAccount.imagePullSecrets` helm value.
+Specify the Secret name using the `nginx.imagePullSecret` or `nginx.imagePullSecrets` helm value.

 {{% /tab %}}

 {{%tab name="Manifests"%}}

-Specify the Secret name in the `imagePullSecrets` field of the `nginx-gateway` ServiceAccount.
+Specify the Secret name in the `nginx-docker-secret` command-line argument of the `nginx-gateway` container.

 {{% /tab %}}